-Stredoslovenská energetika (SSE) is a multi-commodity energy supplier in Slovakia with around 600,000 offtake points and in 2018 delivered almost 4 TWh of electricity and more than 40 million m of natural gas.
+Stredoslovenská energetika (SSE) is a multi-commodity energy supplier in Slovakia with around 600,000 offtake points and in 2018 delivered almost 4 TWh of electricity and more than 40 million m3 of natural gas6.
 Besides supplying energy, it also offers comprehensive solutions for improving energy efficiency, optimising demand and energy management.